SF-24/MineshaftAPI/README.md

 - [Plugin reloading](#plugin-reloading)

 # Important Copyright Information
-**This project is under the GPU GPL v3 license**
-Terms of use can be found here: https://www.gnu.org/licenses/gpl-3.0.en.html
+**This project is under the GPU Affero GPL v3 license** Terms of use can be found here:[ https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.en.html)

 # Documentation
 Currently, the only functionality of this plugin are custom item creation, event creation and **Vault** server economy.